msfrms/MediaKit/README.md

 # Welcome to MediaKit

-Build your MediaKit-based player, without constraints.
+*Build your MediaKit-based player, without constraints.

-*MediaKit is a modern, fast, easily player development.
 Designed for modularity and ease-of-use.
-Inspired by the SwiftUI design*

-# Our Mission

-**Our Mission** is simple: To help developers, easy and fast develop a player.

-We were inspired by the SwiftUI design and want to make player development no more complex than UI screens develop
+We were Inspired by the SwiftUI design and want to make player development no more complex than UI develop.*

+**Our Motivation** is simple: To help developers, easy and fast develop a player.

 # Media Interface Focus